-Toggle the Flight Mode switch to S-mode or T-mode to exit QuickShots anytime during shooting (when Multiple Flight Modes is enabled in the DJI GO 4 app).
-Press the Flight Pause button on the remote controller or tap ⊗ in DJI GO 4 or for the emergency brake.
+Toggle the Flight Mode switch to S-mode or T-mode to exit QuickShots anytime during shooting (when Multiple Flight Modes is enabled in DJI GO 4).
+Press the Flight Pause button on the remote controller or tap $\otimes$ in DJI GO 4 or for the emergency brake.

-- Please use this function at locations that are clear of buildings and other obstacles.
+- Please use QuickShots at locations that are clear of buildings and other obstacles.
 Make sure that there is no human, animals or other obstacles on the flight path.
-The aircraft will brake and hover in place when an obstacle is detected. - Always pay attention to objects around the aircraft and use the remote control device to avoid accidents (such as collisions) or occlusion with the aircraft. - Be extra cautious when using QuickShot in any of the following situations: - a.
-When the shoot subject is blocked for a long time or outside the line of sight; - b.
-When the shoot subject is more than 50 m away from the aircraft; - c.
-When the shoot subject is similar in color or patterns with the surrounding; - d.
-When the shoot subject is in the air; - e.
-When the shoot subject moves fast; - f.
-The lighting is extremely low (< 300 lux) or high (> 10,000 lux). - DO NOT use QuickShot in places that are close to buildings or the GPS signal is weak, to avoid unstable flight path. - You must follow local privacy laws and regulations when using QuickShot. - Note that the lateral vision system is unavailable during QuickShot.
+The aircraft brakes and hovers in place when an obstacle is detected. - Always pay attention to objects around the aircraft and use the remote controller to avoid accidents (such as collisions) or occlusion with the aircraft. - Be extra cautious when using QuickShots in any of the following situations: - a.
+When the subject is blocked for a long time or outside the line of sight. - b.
+When the subject is more than 50 m away from the aircraft. - c.
+When the subject is similar in color or patterns with the surrounding. - d.
+When the subject is in the air. - e.
+When the subject moves fast. - f.
+The lighting is extremely low (< 300 lux) or high (> 10,000 lux). - DO NOT use QuickShots in places that are close to buildings or where the GPS signal is weak.
+Otherwise, the flight path will be unstable. - You must follow local privacy laws and regulations when using QuickShots. - Note that the Lateral Vision Systems are enabled in QuickShots sub-modes of Circle, Helix, and Boomerang (when using firmware v01.00.01.00 or above).